 - BUSN 5760 Applied Business Statistics* (3 hours)

-*) if not waived, it counts towards elective credit hoursNote: Program prerequisites are to be completed before beginning coursework for the MSc in Finance for those students who have not completed prerequisite courses (or an appropriate equivalent) within five years of entering the program and having earned a grade of B or better.
-If the appropriate prerequisite course content was completed longer than five years prior to entering the program, the department will allow a waiver if the student demonstrates their command of the content area by successfully completing a waiver examination.
+*) if not waived, it counts towards elective credit hoursNote: Program prerequisites are to be completed before beginning coursework for the MSc in Finance for those students who have not completed prerequisite courses (or an appropriate equivalent) within five years of entering the program with a grade of B or better.
+If the appropriate prerequisite course content was completed more than five years prior to entering the program, the department will allow a waiver if the student demonstrates their command of the content area by successfully completing a waiver examination.
 If you are interested in taking a prerequisite waiver examination, please see your advisor.
 The prerequisite courses BUSN 5600 and BUSN 5620 may not count as electives in the 37-credit-hour MSc in Finance.